valory-xyz/open-autonomy/docs/abci.md

 Using a socket protocol, a consensus engine running in one process can manage an application state running in another.

+!!! note

+    Valory's systems require more complex applications.
+    ABCI applications are only reactive and specify how a transaction updates the application state.
+    Instead, we are interested in applications that can still rely on "lower-level" ABCI application layer to replicate the state consistently among different instances,
+    but that also exhibit **proactive behaviour**, e.g. periodically execute some routines, monitor the value of the crypto assets of the final customer etc.

+    In other words, Valory **is not** an ABCI application, but can rely on ABCI-compatible systems.

 The ABCI standard was introduced contextually with the [Tendermint project](https://docs.tendermint.com/master/introduction/what-is-tendermint.html), although an ABCI-based app can work with any consensus engine